Matemwe, Zanzibar — The ideal beach break destination

 After a difficult year and before the onslaught of Christmas, my father and I were looking for a quiet interlude with some much-needed downtime and a little warm sunshine, away from the grey days of the UK.
 We found our perfect haven at Matemwe Beach House.

-Ideally set up for families, the Beach House comes with spacious air-conditioned bedrooms and en suite bathrooms, as well as a seating area and swimming pool away from other guests at the lodge – the best of both worlds!
-There really was nothing better than walking down the stone stairs, stepping over the hermit crabs and through the palms on to a white powdered sand beach and an endless horizon of blue sea on the way to breakfast, sundowners or my father’s favourite, the BBQ beach dinner.
+Ideally set up for families or two couples sharing, the Beach House comes with spacious air-conditioned bedrooms and en suite bathrooms, as well as a private verandah and swimming pool.
+A stone's throw away from the main lodge, all amenities of Matemwe Lodges can be enjoyed as well, such as the Spa, the lodge restaurant the beach bar, and two larger swimming pools — giving guests at the private beach house the best of both worlds!
+There really was nothing better than walking down the stone stairs of the beach house, stepping over the hermit crabs and through the palms onto a white powdered sand beach and an endless horizon of blue sea on the way to breakfast, sundowners, or my father’s favourite, the BBQ beach dinner.